1christianfelix/SCRUMptious/journals/John_Liu.md

 - Work on stickyboard create form; make the search function for accounts
 - add/remove members of the stickyboard through check/uncheck checkbox.
 - Update the GET all account functions to sort accounts by the last name and then the first name.
-- Conversation regarding (1) having password confirmation on the signup page; (2) sorting account data at the back-end.
+- Conversation regarding (1) having password confirmation on the sign up page; (2) sorting account data at the back-end.
 #### 4/4/23
 - Work on stickyboard create form.
 - Conversation regarding the procedures for merge request.